The Recency Effect

 6. Recaps and Summaries

-In onboarding processes or tutorials, the recency effect is a handy way to reinforce key concepts or actions.
-Designers present a summary or recap of what the user has learned or accomplished at the end of a tutorial.
-So, users are more likely to retain the information and feel a sense of accomplishment.
-It’s a good idea to introduce users to brands, products, services and more this way.
+In onboarding processes or tutorials, the recency effect’s a handy way to give key concepts or actions some reinforcement.
+Designers present a summary or recap of what the user has learned or accomplished at the end of a tutorial—users, then, are more likely to retain the information and feel a sense of accomplishment from it.
+This way is a good idea to introduce users to brands, products, services—and more.

 Best Practices and Tips to Apply the Recency Effect in UX Design

-To effectively utilize the recency effect in UX design, consider the following best practices and tips:
+To effectively utilize the recency effect in UX design, think about the following best practices and tips:

 1. Understand User Flows

-Gain a deep understanding of the user journey within the interface.
-Conduct thorough user research and get behind the users’ needs, pain points and other essential information about their experiences.
-Identify the key actions or information that users need to remember and prioritize those towards the end of the flow.
+Get a really deep understanding of the user journey within the interface.
+Do user research—thoroughly—and get behind the users’ needs, pain points and other essential information about their experiences.
+Find the key actions or information that users need to remember and make those a priority towards the end of the flow.

 2. Prioritize Essential Information

-Identify the most critical information or actions and ensure they appear at the end of the user flow.
-Such information could be product features or benefits, for example.
-Make this information visually distinct and provide clear calls-to-action (CTAs) at the end of a user flow or key page to encourage user engagement.
-This can help create intuitive experiences as designers guide users through a journey without the need for too much cognitive effort.
-This helps ensure that users are more likely to remember and recall key elements at the end of a user flow.
-That will make their overall experience more memorable.
+Find out what the most critical information or actions are and make sure they show up at the end of the user flow.
+Such information could be product features or benefits—for example.
+Make this information visually distinct, and put clear calls-to-action (CTAs) in at the end of a user flow or key page to encourage users to engage.
+This can help create truly intuitive experiences—since designers guide users through a journey without any need for too much cognitive effort from users.
+This is something that helps make sure that users will be more likely to remember—and recall—key elements at the end of a user flow.
+That will make their overall experience more memorable for them.

 Image showing 3 mobile screens, illustrating calls-to-action.